LinZhuangyuan/JavadevWiki/Internal-use-of-openSAP-version.md

 <img src="https://github.wdf.sap.corp/cc-java-dev/cc-coursematerial/blob/master/Z_ReuseImages/images/cloud-native-banner.png" width="960">

-Starting April 10th there will be an [openSAP version](https://open.sap.com/courses/cp5) of this course.
+There is an [openSAP version](https://open.sap.com/courses/cp5) of this course.
 This page contains information on how to use the openSAP course in an SAP-internal environment.

 #### Link to openSAP course "Cloud-Native Development with SAP Cloud Platform":
 * https://open.sap.com/courses/cp5